menu icon

 Apron Front

-Snow White and Aurora are simply cut by curving the edges, slightly.
-To sew the apron front, stitch sides and bottoms together, leaving top open.
+Snow White and Aurora are simply cut by slightly curving the edges.
+To sew the apron front, stitch the sides and bottom together, leaving the top open.
 Turn right-side out and press.
 Top stitch around sides and bottom.

 Note: I did not create an apron front for Elsa and Anna, but you can add one if you'd like.